aritra-github26/Flight-Price/README.md

 ## Model Training

-The flight price prediction model is trained using a machine learning algorithm called Random Forest Regression.
+The flight price prediction model is trained using a machine learning algorithm called Extreme Gradient Boosting Regression (with hyperparameter tuning by Grid Search Cross Validation).
 This algorithm is chosen for its ability to handle both numerical and categorical features effectively.
 The model is trained on a labeled dataset, where the flight prices are the target variable.

 ## Evaluation

-The performance of the flight price prediction model is evaluated using various metrics such as mean absolute error (MAE), mean squared error (MSE), and R-squared score.
+The performance of the flight price prediction model is evaluated using various metrics R-squared score.
 These metrics help assess the accuracy and reliability of the model's predictions.

 ## Contributing